 In the midst of my first year of graduate school, I put formal studies on pause, moved to San Francisco (to follow love) and landed a job with an active travel company based out of Berkeley.
 I ended up leading biking, hiking and multi-sport trips through the Canadian Rockies over two summers and through Belize during winter months.
 I remember driving through the Rockies, tears streaming down my face, music blaring, in complete awe of the mountains and in peak, blessed appreciation.

 From snorkelling in the Caribbean to driving a Jeep through literal rivers, exploring caves, sierras and glaciers, to careening down mountains on a bike, even being on a chartered flight that landed in a corn field (because it was too foggy and the plane didn't have radar!), I sought adventure, growth and creating connections.
 And, after years of exciting exploits, and serendipitous, synchronous seeming coincidences (but we-know-there's-something-more-going-on occurrences), I started to take a more consistent and focused journey inward.
 There's seemingly not as much to describe on this trajectory, in the beginning.
 But there's as much to feel, and just as much, if not more, to explore.
-And eventually, I started to find, and am continuing to find, that the deliberate exploration of how thoughts influence what comes, how the inner affects the outer, is my most incredible journey yet.
+And eventually, I started to find, and am continuing to find, that the deliberate exploration of how thoughts influence what comes, how the inner affects the outer, is an evolution of this incredible journey.

 After a couple years of teaching, I decided to go to the clinically-studied Hoffman Quadrinity Process in Napa Valley, "a week-long residential and personal growth retreat that helps participants identify negative behaviors, moods and ways of thinking that developed unconsciously and were conditioned in childhood".
 The process was an incomparable experience that changed me at a neurological level (still to this day) and gave me unprecedented insight into my self.

 The path since has been an amazing venture of even more growth, more contrast, more joy, more consolidating what I've learned, and more consciously putting it all into practice.
 This was always my dream back in Japan - I wanted this day with everything I had.
 It's so incredible to be on this side of that desire, truly living the dream.
 A place I didn't know how I'd get to but always knew was possible.
-A stable, content, appreciative, joyful place where I'm genuinely excited for what's next, and that I know how to maintain by virtue of my perspective, my internal compass, and an understanding of how thoughts become things.
+A stable, content, appreciative, joyful place where there's always more to learn and contrast to spur growth.
+A place where I'm genuinely excited for what's next by virtue of my broadening perspective, internal compass, and an understanding of how thoughts become things.

 The road has been an ever-evolving mosaic of academic study, intensive training, international adventure, practical teaching experience and consistent, inquisitive immersion at the intersection of mind, body, emotion and spirit, and I'm so excited to continue expanding in this exhilarating way, and to teach others along the way.